Back to Blog

 7 Questions to Ask Before Choosing a Concierge Doctor

 Choosing a concierge doctor is different from choosing a regular primary care physician.
-You're not just picking someone to see when you're sick — you're entering a relationship with real financial commitment, and the quality of that relationship will directly affect your health outcomes.
+You're not just picking someone to see when you're sick; you're entering a relationship with real financial commitment, and the quality of that relationship affects your health outcomes directly.

-The entire premise of concierge medicine is that a smaller patient panel allows more time, attention, and access per patient.
-But "concierge" has become a marketing term, and practices vary enormously in panel size.
-Some "concierge" practices manage 600–800 patients — not meaningfully different from traditional primary care.
-True concierge practices typically cap at 150–400 patients.
+The foundational question.
+Concierge medicine's entire premise is that a smaller panel enables more time, attention, and access per patient.
+But "concierge" is increasingly a marketing term, and panel sizes vary enormously.
+Some practices labeled concierge carry 600 to 800 patients, which isn't meaningfully different from traditional primary care.
+Real concierge practices typically cap at 150 to 400.

-One of the most valued benefits of concierge medicine is being able to reach your doctor directly.
-But the specifics matter enormously.
-Some practices offer 24/7 access that routes through an answering service, with a physician callback in 4–8 hours.
-That's very different from direct access with a response in under an hour.
+Direct access to your physician is one of the most valued features of concierge medicine, but specifics vary.
+Some practices offer "24/7 access" that actually routes through an answering service with a callback in 4 to 8 hours.
+That's meaningfully different from direct access with a response in under an hour.

-Ask: "If I text or call you at 8 PM on a Saturday with a concern, what can I expect?"
+Ask: "If I text or call at 8 p.m. on a Saturday with a concern, what can I expect?"

 What to look for: A specific, honest commitment.
-Be skeptical of vague phrases like "we're always available" — push for what that actually means.
+Be skeptical of vague phrases like "we're always available."
+Push for what that actually means in practice.

 In my practice: Patients have my direct cell number.
 For non-emergencies, I respond within an hour during waking hours.
-I'm transparent about rare situations — if I'm in surgery, traveling, or unavailable, I have a colleague who can cover, and I'll let patients know.
+When I'm unavailable (travel, a procedure, rare circumstances), I have a colleague who can cover, and I let patients know.

-Concierge medicine pricing varies widely, and so does what's included.
-Some practices cover an extensive annual wellness workup, executive health screening, and coordination services.
-Others charge the membership fee for access, then bill insurance (or you) for every visit and service.
+Pricing varies.
+So does what's included.
+Some practices cover a comprehensive annual workup, executive screenings, and coordination services.
+Others charge the membership for access alone and bill insurance or the patient for every visit and service.

-• Is the annual comprehensive physical included, or billed separately to insurance?
+• Is the annual comprehensive physical included, or billed separately?

 • Are routine follow-up visits included?